Gene Wilder Biography

 Personal Life & Legacy

-In 1967, Wilder got married for the second time with Mary Joan Schutz.
+In 1967, Wilder got married for the second time to Mary Joan Schutz.
 Schutz had a daughter named Katherine from her previous marriage whom he adopted after marriage.
 They both got divorced after being together for 7 years.

 In 1984, he got married for the third time to his co-star Gilda Radner.
-They got married in the south of France but within two years of marriage it was diagnosed that Radner had ovarian cancer.
+They got married in the south of France but within two years of marriage, it was diagnosed that Radner had ovarian cancer.
 She died after battling it for 3 years.

 In 1991, Wilder got married for the fourth time to Karen Webb, a clinical supervisor for the New York League for the Hard of Hearing.
 He had met her on the sets of ‘See No Evil, Hear No Evil’.
 They live in Connecticut.

 Gene Wilder died on August 29, 2016, at the age of 83, at his home in Stamford, Connecticut.
-He was suffering from Alzheimer's disease
+He was suffering from Alzheimer's disease.

 Trivia